 That’s why it can be hard to recognise.

-The rubric breaks coercive control into its key parts, helping you see patterns more clearly—while recognising that each experience is unique.
+To help identify patterns that infringe upon individual liberty and autonomy, Renée created a rubric that breaks coercive control into key behaviours that are commonly associated with high-control groups.
+The aim of this is to help you see patterns more clearly—while recognising that each experience is unique.

 “I Didn’t Know We Had Cults in Australia”

-I was in the company of two women—one in her 60s, the other in her 30s, when I disclosed that I had lost my daughter to a cult.
-The older woman sighed with empathy and began sharing the religious trauma she’d experienced growing up in a high-control religious group.
+I was sitting with two women—one in her 60s, the other in her 30s—when I mentioned that I had lost my daughter to a cult.
+The older woman nodded with quiet empathy and began sharing her own story of religious trauma growing up in a high-control group.

-The younger woman looked surprised and said: “I didn’t know we had any cults in Australia.”
+The younger woman looked surprised.
+"I didn't know we had cults in Australia," she said.

-I was once that naive too.
-I didn’t realise how important it was to educate my daughter about the dangers of charismatic leaders and coercive groups.
-I wish I could go back in time and share the insights I now have.
-Alas, I cannot change the past.
-But i can help prevent others from going through the same hell.
+I was once just as unaware.
+I never thought to warn my daughter about charismatic leaders or coercive groups—it simply didn't seem like something that could happen to us.
+I wish I could go back and share what I know now.
+I can't change the past.
+But I can help prevent others from going through the same ordeal.

-It’s estimated that there are over 3,000 high-control groups operating in Australia—some less harmful, but many causing deep psychological, spiritual, and relational damage.
+It's estimated that more than 3,000 high-control groups are operating in Australia—some relatively harmless, but many causing serious psychological, spiritual, and relational damage.

 Make Sense of Your Experience